mayuraitavadekar/data-structures-and-algorithms/README.md

 The JavaScript is very light weight, high level, general purpose programming language.
 It is multi paradigm language, that is, we can use JavaScript in functional, procedural and/or Object Oriented way.

-Though it is not recommended to write data structures programs using JavaScript, I have written this programs for my personal understanding and deeper clarity about 1) Programming in Js 2) Developing data structures.
+Though it is not recommended to write data structures programs using JavaScript, I have written these programs for my personal understanding and deeper clarity about 1) Programming in Js 2) Developing data structures.

 I am regularly updating this repository.
 The 'readline-sync' is external npm module used to take user input. 'process' module is used sometimes where it is needed to print output.
 It contains following data structures: